 - Integrating Polarity: Each Enneagram Type represents a fixation – a narrowed view of the world and of the self.
 This measures how fixed or flexible a client’s self-image is – the extent to which they can see the polarities and trade-offs of their Type.
-Working with polarity may come up in the early stages of Integration, as we guide clients to see and appreciate the other side of the polarities represented by the lines and helping them break down ‘black and white’ thinking.
+Working with polarity may come up in the later stages of coaching, as we guide clients to appreciate the other side of the polarities represented by the lines and help them break down ‘black and white’ thinking.

 - Holy Idea: The Holy Idea is like the antidote to the Core Type’s fixation and defines how they keep themselves trapped.
 Integrative Enneagram Solution’s assessment tool tests the extent to which your client can see the Holy Idea, by providing a less fixed, more pure interpretation of their Type and the world.
 Note that working with the Holy Idea is considered an advanced area of Enneagram exploration, and is not suitable for Low Integration clients.

 While any of these elements can create a barrier to Integration, it is far more common at Low Integration to see challenges in most, if not all, of these dimensions, leading to an overall Low Integration result and room for development across the board.
 We offer some suggestions on where to begin with coaching around this information with your own client further on in this article.